ebuchman/blog/content/posts/uoa.md

 ## Wherefore Art Thou Liquiity?

-More anxiously, then, we might ask how the network of payment obligations built up in the trade credit networks (and more broadly, the financial networks) might relate to the general availability of the Medium of Exchange required to settle those imbalances.
+More anxiously, then, we might ask how the imbalances in the network of payment obligations built up in the trade credit networks (and more broadly, the financial networks) might relate to the general availability of the Medium of Exchange required to settle those imbalances.
 Say, to the extent that obligations are not part of closed loops that can be